aimms/how-to/Articles/489/489-access-open-error.rst

-Sudden Microsoft Access reporting: "make sure this is a valid datasource"
+Sudden Microsoft Access Reporting: "Make Sure this is a Valid Datasource"
 ==========================================================================

 Symptom